quinnDonkey/Ubuntu_config/README.md

 # Ubuntu_config
-Basic configuration for new Ubuntu system
+Basic configuration for new Ubuntu system.
+See in branches~